 Hours: Sun, Mon, Wed, Thurs: 6pm – 11pm, Fri, Sat & eve of PH: 6pm – 11:30pm

 When we heard that two fresh-faced chefs had opened up a fine-dining spot on Duxton Road where the focus is on Asian ingredients and innovative, yet unpretentious dishes, we were intrigued.
 At Ards, chef-owners Ace Tan and David Lee prepare multi-course meals using delicacies from around the region like abalone, yuzu, flower clams, and sea cucumber.
 It’s set menus only here with three or five courses on offer at lunch and dinner and an impressive 15-course menu available only during dinner service.

 76 Duxton Road

-You will love “eating in” the middle of the action as Chef Luke Armstrong and his team are all at arm’s length carrying out their tasks from prepping to cooking to plating.
-Choose from the 6, 8 or 10 course menu priced at $120, $185 and $230.
-There is also a 2 and 3 course menu available for lunch at $55 and $65.
+You will love “eating in” the middle of the action as Chef Luke Armstrong and his team is all at arm’s length carrying out their tasks from prepping to cooking to plating.
+Choose from the 6, 8 or 10-course menu priced at $120, $185 and $230.
+There is also a 2 and 3-course menu available for lunch at $55 and $65.

 39 HongKong Street